Wednesdays at

 Parking and Directions?

 We are located at Lake Merritt Dance (a.k.a. the Veteran’s Memorial Building; a.k.a. the Oakland Senior Center) at 200 Grand Avenue, Oakland.
-We are in the “Lounge” with the glass doors on the first floor up a few steps.
-There’s a parking lot right out front—enter on Bay Place next to Grand Ave.
+Park in the parking lot adjacent to Bay Place—enter at Bay Place, exit at Grand Ave.
+The main doors are facing Bay Place.
+We are in the “Lounge” on the first floor—go up a few steps.
+It’s the room on the left with the glass doors.

 Can I take a class in the middle of a series?